bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter6.md

 ### Update steps(follow the sequence):

-Attention: Please do not both plugin DV 5V(J1) and micro usb(J7) at the same time

-* Change third bit as ON, four bit as OFF on toggle switch(SW1).
+* Change third bit as OFF, four bit as ON on toggle switch(SW1).
 * Use USB cable(Type-A to Micro-B) connect to micro usb port(J7) with PC USB port.
+* Use DC 12 power supply connect with power jack(J22).
-* Double click file "mfgtool2-yocto-mx6ul-evk-nand.vbs" under MfgTool directory, then the MfgTool will show the HID device on reconigz.
+* Double click file "mfgtool2-yocto-myd-y6ull-nand.vbs" under MfgTool directory, then the MfgTool will show the HID device on reconigz.
 * Click the "Start" button on MfgTool GUI, it will auto download system image to storage of board.

 The progress bar will show as green when update finish.
 While it will show as red if failed.In this case you can view "MfgTool.log" file to get more information.Another way is use USB to TTL cable connect to Debug port(JP1), you can view the serial port output to analysis failed reason after update again.

 ### Update files on MfgTool

-MfgTool update files has two directories, firmware and files.The files directory store files for burn into flash of MYS-6ULX board.
-It's locate in "MYS-6ULX-mfgtools/Profiles/Linux/OS Firmware/files/".
+MfgTool update files has two directories, firmware and files.The files directory store files for burn into flash of MYD-Y6ULX board.
+It's locate in "MYD-Y6ULX-mfgtools/Profiles/Linux/OS Firmware/files/".
-The firmware directory store files for burn system.It's locate in "MYS-6ULX-mfgtools/Profiles/Linux/OS Firmware/firmware/".You need to update those files when you change flash size or partition offset.
+The firmware directory store files for burn system.It's locate in "MYD-Y6ULX-mfgtools/Profiles/Linux/OS Firmware/firmware/".You need to update those files when you change flash size or partition offset.

 list of files directory:

 FileName | Description
 ---- | -----
-core-image-base-mys6ul14x14.rootfs.tar.bz2 | MYS-6ULX-IND file system
-core-image-base-mys6ull14x14.rootfs.tar.bz2 | MYS-6ULX-IoT file system
+core-image-base-myd-y6ull14x14.rootfs.tar.bz2 | core-image-base file system
-u-boot-imx6ul14x14evk_emmc.imx | support eMMC of uboot for MYS-6ULX-IND
-u-boot-imx6ul14x14evk_nand.imx | support NAND of uboot for MYS-6ULX-IND
-u-boot-imx6ull14x14evk_emmc.imx | support eMMC of uboot for MYS-6ULX-IoT
-u-boot-imx6ull14x14evk_nand.imx | support NAND of uboot for MYS-6ULX-IoT
+u-boot-myd-y6ull14x14evk_nand.imx | support NAND of uboot for MYD-Y6ULX
-zImage-imx6ul | Linux kernel image for MYS-6ULX-IND
-zImage-imx6ull | Linux kernel image for MYS-6ULX-IoT
+zImage-myd-y6ull | Linux kernel image for MYD-Y6ULX
-zImage-imx6ul-14x14-evk-emmc.dtb | support eMMC of DeviceTree file for MYS-6ULX-IND
-zImage-imx6ul-14x14-evk-gpmi-weim.dtb | support NAND of DeviceTree file for MYS-6ULX-IND
-zImage-imx6ull-14x14-evk-emmc.dtb | support eMMC of DeviceTree file for MYS-6ULX-IoT
-zImage-imx6ull-14x14-evk-gpmi-weim.dtb | support NAND of DeviceTree file for MYS-6ULX-IoT
+zImage-myd-y6ull-14x14-evk-gpmi-weim.dtb | support NAND of DeviceTree file for MYD-Y6ULX

 ## Micro SD card update method

-Because i.MX6ULL/i.MX6UL chip need kobs-ng to add some header data to bootloader, so it needs read or write under system.
-In this case, we support two suffix as sdcard image files, correspond to each board.Theee sdcard image file contains partition table info and data.It has two partitions, one is format as FAT and contain minimal system bootloader,kernel and be programming files.Another partition is a minimal file system, includes programming tool and update script.

 The sdcard image file needs special tool to write Micro SD storage card.The linux user can directly use dd command.The windows user need "Win32ImageWriter" tool.

 ### Build updatable SD Card system image

 If you modify the Linux kernel, U-Boot or Yocto, then you need a tool for update those files into the board.
-The MYS-6ULX board support a tool MYS-6ULX-mkupdate-sdcard that builds updatable SD Card image.It locates in '04-Tools/ManufactoryTool' directory.
+The MYD-Y6ULX board support a tool MYD-Y6ULX-mkupdate-sdcard that builds updatable SD Card image.It locates in '04-Tools/ManufactoryTool' directory.

 The build-sdcard.sh script used to generate a system image that contains update system and update target files.
 The firmware directory used for the system of the update.Generally, you do not modify it otherwise your NAND flash or other BSP code changed.